Sneakin'

 "Sneakin' is a song by Canadian rapper Drake featuring British-American rapper 21 Savage.
 Written alongside producer London on da Track, the song was released for digital download on October 29, 2016, through Young Money Entertainment, Cash Money Records and Republic Records.
 "Sneakin is one of three singles that Drake released simultaneously, alongside "Fake Love" and "Two Birds, One Stone".

 Composition

-"Sneakin is a hip hop song with bounce influences composed in common time (4/4 time) and produced in Ab Major with a tempo of 85 beats per minute.
+"Sneakin is a hip hop song with bounce influences composed in common time (4/4 time) and produced in A major with a tempo of 85 beats per minute.
 The song was produced by London on da Track using Ableton Live.
-Entertainment Weekly highlighted the song's Atlanta hip hop influence, calling it a "lurching ode to [Drake's] haters".
+Entertainment Weekly highlighted the song's Atlanta hip-hop influence, calling it a "lurching ode to [Drake's] haters".

 Music video

 The music video, which was directed by GAB3, was released on November 13, 2016, exclusively on Apple Music.

 Critical reception

 Entertainment Weekly gave the song, along with "Fake Love" and "Two Birds, One Stone" a grade of B+, and commended its "vivid, open-book lyricism".